cosmos/sdk-tutorials/academy/2-main-concepts/accounts.md

 }
 ```

-If you want to go beyond these out-of-context code samples and instead see more details on defining this, head to [Running Your Own Chain](../3-my-own-chain/index.md)
+If you want to go beyond these out-of-context code samples and instead see more details on defining this, head to [Run Your Own Chain](../3-my-own-chain/index.md)

 </ExpansionPanel>